 Milk sugar (lactose) is the main source of carbohydrate in most cow's-milk formula, just as in breast milk.

-What types of formulas are there?
+What are some types of formulas?

 Several types of infant formulas are available.
 Usually cow's-milk formulas are tried first.

-• Soy formula is not recommended for all infants.
+• Soy formulas may be recommended for babies who can't tolerate cow's-milk formulas or for parents who choose a vegetarian diet for their baby.
+People also may choose soy formulas for cultural, ethical, or religious reasons.
+Soy formula isn't recommended for all infants.
 It should not be given to any infant who has a soy protein allergy.

-How do I prepare them?
+How do you prepare formula?

-Cover and store your open cans of ready-to-feed and concentrated liquid product in the refrigerator for no longer than 48 hours.
-Cover and store both opened and unopened cans of powder formula in a cool, dry place, not in the refrigerator.
+• Cover and store both opened and unopened cans of powder formula in a cool, dry place—not in the refrigerator.
 You can use the powder product for up to 4 weeks, if it's stored right.
 Don't leave prepared formula out of the refrigerator.

-In some cases, doctors recommend adding a thickening agent to a baby's formula.
-Before you use one, talk to your doctor about the risks and benefits.
 If you have any trouble feeding your baby, talk to your doctor or nurse.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.

-© 1995-2023 Healthwise, Incorporated.
+© 1995-2024 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Enlaces relacionados